 A Paymaster Attorney acts as a neutral third party to receive funds from any transaction between two separate individuals or businesses.
-The Paymaster maintains an escrow account, then disburses those funds to the seller.
-After taking a small commission as payment for his services the paymaster reconciles the escrow account and fills out the necessary IRS paperwork.
+The Paymaster maintains an escrow account, then disburses those funds.

 Paperwork must include the following for all parties seeking to employ Blick Law Firm as their paymaster and escrow provider:

 - A copy of valid drivers license and/or passport

 - Complete IRS form W-9 for U.S. citizens involved

 - For non U.S. citizens: Completed IRS form W-8BEN

 - Copy of all transactional documents, including payment agreement